 - One hand should be used for additional support.

-- Store items that are used all the time easy to reach.
+- Store items that are used all the time and are easy to reach.
 This could mean rearranging shelves etc.

 There are almost as many causes of back pain as there are words to describe the pain and symptoms.
-Muscle spasms are the most common cause, the spine is susceptible to the same problems as other parts of your body.
-Poor posture and incorrect body mechanics are two of the leading causes of neck and back pain.
+Muscle spasms are the most common cause; the spine is susceptible to the same problems as other parts of your body.
+Poor posture and incorrect body mechanics are the leading causes of neck and back pain.

-Through Dr.Alex Jimenez’s unique approach to healing, he continues being voted the best Chiropractor in El Paso by the El Paso reviewing sites, clinical specialists, researchers and readers.
-This is in part because he passionately accepts patients he feels are candidates for care.
-If he feels you need other treatment, then you will be referred to a clinic or Physician that is best suited for you.
-Dr. Jimenez has teamed with the top surgeons, clinical specialists, medical researchers and premiere rehabilitation providers to bring El Paso the top clinical treatments to our community.
-Providing high non-invasive protocols is our priority.
+Through Dr.Alex Jimenez’s unique approach to healing, he continues to be voted the best Chiropractor in El Paso by the El Paso reviewing sites, clinical specialists, researchers, and readers.
+This is partly because he passionately accepts patients he feels are candidates for care.
+If he feels you need other treatment, you will be referred to a clinic or Physician that best suits you.
+Dr. Jimenez has teamed with the top surgeons, clinical specialists, medical researchers, and premiere rehabilitation providers to bring El Paso’s top clinical treatments to our community.
+Providing highly non-invasive protocols is our priority.

 Sitting places added stress and pressure on your back because it transfers the body’s full weight onto the buttocks and thighs.
 Sitting for long periods can cause pressure to increase on the discs, which can lead to severe/chronic back pain.
 Sitting also takes a toll on the lower extremities.
-As the blood stays in the legs and feet this creates a sluggish return of blood to the heart.
+As the blood stays in the legs and feet, sluggish blood returns to the heart.

 The information herein on "How to Avoid Stressing Your Back" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
 We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.